julianjohannesen/quote-generator/README.md

 # Random Quote Generator

 ## What is this?
-Random quote generator returns one of a predefined array of quotes on document load and subsequently whenever the user clicks the "Show another quote" button.
+Your Daily Dose of Douglas is a simple Douglas Adams quote generator.
+It returns one of a predefined array of quotes on document load and subsequently whenever the user clicks the "DON'T PANIC" button.

 ## Use
 The project is deployed here: